Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 Vincenzo’s smile didn’t change, but his attention sharpened.

-Amelia shifted slightly, closer to Chase, as if sensing something she couldn’t name.
+Amelia shifted slightly, closer to Chase.

 “Honesty is the purest marketing,” he said.
 “I also stream.
 Politics, games.
 Fortnite when the updates aren’t crashing the game.
 You’d love my chat.
 I’m their Golden god.”